February 09, 2023

 But ultimately, what you want is software that brings value with every feature.

-I find that side-by-side comparisons are the best way to look at it.
-Previously, I explored Onfleet and Routific alternatives feature by feature.
-Today, we’re looking at WorkWave Route Manager – one of the major parts of the WorkWave software family.
+Side-by-side comparisons are the best way to look at it.
+Previously, we explored Onfleet and Routific alternatives feature by feature.
+Today, we’re looking at WorkWave Route Manager – one of the key parts of the WorkWave software family.

 I’m here to help.
-What you’ll find below is a feature-for-feature comparison of WorkWave Route Manager and Track-POD – another route planning & optimization tool.
+What you’ll find below is a feature-for-feature comparison of WorkWave Route Manager and Track-POD.
 Let’s roll.

 Route planning & optimization is the crown jewel of any routing tool.
 Let’s see how WorkWave Route Manager and Track-POD handle their routing and which features you can count on.

 When creating and optimizing routes, it helps to be able to do that right from the map.
-Both WorkWave Route Manager and Track-POD offer map-based planning, with the former boasting a Lasso tool that lets you capture orders from a specific area on the map for editing and exporting, and the latter offering similar drag-and-drop functionality.
+Both WorkWave Route Manager and Track-POD offer map-based planning, with the option to select orders in bulk.

 Both WorkWave Route Manager and Track-POD provide route optimization with estimated time of arrival (ETA).
 On top of that, WorkWave Route Manager offers arrival and departure time, as well as service time.
 Track-POD, meanwhile, offers estimated arrival and departure times.

 It’s important for a logistics manager to be able to prioritize some orders that need to be fulfilled urgently.
 Same goes for route planning software: it needs to account for tasks with higher priority when planning & optimizing daily routes.

 WorkWave Route Manager lets you assign importance to orders: Lowest, Lower, Normal, Higher, and Highest.
 Track-POD, in the meantime, considers the priority you’ve given to customers, addresses, and orders.